-The coming WordPress -Update to version 5.0 has a main actor: the so-called Gutenberg-editor.
-However, after integration into the WP core, this project name will be history to allow new WordPress -not to confuse users unnecessarily.
+The upcoming WordPress update to version 5.0 has one main actor: the so-called Gutenberg editor.
+After the integration into WP-Core, however, this project name will be history in order not to confuse new WordPress users unnecessarily.
 At least that's the plan.
-But let's first come to the most important question: What exactly is the Gutenberg-editor anyway?
+But first, let's get to the most important question: What exactly is the Gutenberg editor anyway?

-This hurdle should Gutenbergbe removed to make it WordPress even more accessible and user-friendly.
-The basic principle behind the new editor is a series of blocks that provide special functions.
-For example, there are blocks for headings, text, columns, quotations, lists, images, videos, widgets, and and and.
+This hurdle should be removed by Gutenberg to make WordPress even more accessible and user-friendly.
+The basic principle behind the new editor is a series of blocks that provide specific functions.
+For example, there are blocks for headlines, text, columns, quotes, lists, images, videos, widgets, and so on.

-Within the WP community there is often talk about WordPress offers the users "What you see is what you get" (WYSIWYG) However, the reality often looks different.
-Those who work with WordPress knows that on his you donsite 't always get what you saw in the back end.
+Within the WP community, it is often said that WordPress offers users "What you see is what you get" (WYSIWYG).
+However, the reality is often different.
+Anyone who works with WordPress knows that you don't always get on your site what you saw in the backend.

-Gutenberg is supposed to close this gap and WordPress bring a big step closer to WYSIWYG.
-To this topic and the new possibilities by the Gutenberg-editor I can give you the Lecture by Morten Rand-Hendriksen and Mullenweg State of the Word 2017 from WordCamp US recommend.
+Gutenberg should close this gap and bring WordPress a big step closer to WYSIWYG.
+To this topic and the new possibilities by the Gutenberg-Editor I can you the presentation by Morten Rand-Hendriksen and Mullenwegs State of the Word 2017 from WordCamp US.

-The fact is, it Gutenbergwill initially only be introduced at the editor level, but this is only the beginning.
-Because Mullenweg's vision is to make it completely WordPress block-based in order to be able to keep up with the competition from website construction kits like Wix, Medium and Co.
+The fact is that Gutenberg will initially only be introduced at the editor level, but that is only the beginning.
+Mullenweg's vision is to make the whole of WordPress block-based in order to keep up with the competition from website construction kits such as Wix, Medium and Co.

 The next step - so what comes after what you just saw, when we finished the editing experience, is the Gutenberg-based site customization. - Matt Mullenweg, State of the Word 2017

-Also for operators of WordPress sites questions are increasingly coming up: How does this affect my business?
-Power WordPress 5.0 my site slower?
-Will mine Pluginsstill work?
-Will the update bring me something if I don't use the editor at all?
+Also for operators of WordPress sites are increasingly asking questions: What impact will this have on my business?
+Will WordPress 5.0 slow down my site ?
+Will my Plugins still work?
+Will the update do me any good if I don't use the editor at all?

-For this reason, we will now move away from the discussion about Gutenbergblocks and the like and turn our attention to the following questions:
+For this reason, today we detach ourselves from the discussion about Gutenberg, blocks and co and devote ourselves to the following questions:

 Load time comparison: WordPress 4.9 versus WordPress 5.0

-For our systematic comparison of the two WordPress versions, we have chosen two key performance indicators: the page load time on a single call and the behavior of the pages sites under load.
+For our systematic comparison of the two WordPress versions, we looked at two key performance indicators: the page load time for a single call and the behavior of sites under load.

-We have prepared four sample pages for the load time comparison, whose load times we have systematically compared under WP 4.9.4 and WP 5.0 (in the 5.0-alpha-42852).
-For this purpose we have developed the tool Webpagetest.org is used.
+For the load time comparison, we prepared four sample pages whose load times we systematically compared under WP 4.9.4 and WP 5.0 (in 5.0-alpha-42852).
+For this we have used the tool Webpagetest tool for this purpose.

-And to anticipate, there are no serious differences.
+And to say it in advance, there are no serious differences.

-In the first test we have checked the loading times of a completely empty under WP site WordPress 5.0 and 4.9 were compared.
-The result: The Time To First Byte (TTFB) and the perceived load time of the (Load site Time) have been compared with WordPress 5.0 slightly increased.
-The total loading time has slightly decreased.
-At the latest when looking at the cached results, this difference is completely equalized.
+In the first test, we compared the loading times of a completely empty WP site under WordPress 5.0 and 4.9.
+The result: The Time To First Byte (TTFB) and the perceived loading time of site (Load Time) have slightly increased with WordPress 5.0.
+The total load time has slightly decreased.
+However, this difference is completely compensated for when looking at the cached results at the latest.

-The conclusion of this first test: The differences in the measured values are probably variations in the measurement itself and not systematic differences in loading time.
+The conclusion of this first test: The differences in the measured values are probably fluctuations in the measurement itself and not systematic loading time differences.

-The shop, which is equipped with products and functioning payment gateways, also showed no major differences in important performance indicators during the test.
+The shop equipped with products and functioning payment gateways also shows no major differences in the test with regard to important performance indicators.